AutismCode/doomer_docs/docs/docs/ecosystem/features.md

 sidebar_label: Features
 ---

+## Doomer AI offers a range of advanced features that make it a formidable force in the digital world:

+- Doomer.AI mirrors all blockchains on its local servers and runs millions of simulations per second to identify on-chain MEV opportunities, making it impossible for humans to compete.

+- The AI vigilantly monitors all mempools across multiple blockchains in real-time, seeking lucrative MEV opportunities and staying ahead of the competition.

-# Doomer AI boasts a comprehensive set of features designed to propel it towards its ambitious goals:
+## Doomer AI boasts a comprehensive set of features designed to propel it towards its ambitious goals:

 1. **Deep Learning**: The AI is trained to understand EVM-based blockchains and their programming languages, allowing it to identify opportunities and vulnerabilities more effectively.